Don Lemon Says That Chicago Hate Crime Suspects ‘Had Bad Home Training’ [Video]

 “I don’t think it’s evil.
 I think these are young people and I think they have bad home training.
 And I say, ‘Who’s raising these young people?’
 I have no idea who’s raising these young people, because no one I know on earth who is 17 years old or 70 years old would ever think of treating another person like that.
 It is inhumane.
 And you wonder, at 18 years old, where’s your parent?
 Where’s your guardian?”

-Lemon is same CNN personality who had an apparent drunken meltdown during the channel’s New Year’s Eve coverage.
+Lemon is the same CNN personality who had an apparent drunken meltdown during the channel’s New Year’s Eve coverage.

 At the beginning of the 10-minute discussion, Lemon asked former Bernie Sanders press secretary and current Democratic strategist Symone Sanders (no relation) how the incident would not qualify as a hate crime — again, this was before the official designation of same — in that the suspects were saying “f*** white people” and “f*** Donald Trump” on the video.